 The majority of premature aging is caused by overexposure to the sun.
 Only a broad-spectrum sunblock will provide sufficient protection from both UVA (aging) and UVB (burning) rays.
 Active ingredients such as titanium dioxide and zinc oxide provide protection from both UVA and UVB rays.
 Sun Protection Factor (SPF) is a rating given by the Food and Drug Administration but only applies to the burning rays, not the aging rays.
 You should use a broad-spectrum sunblock with SPF 30 or greater every morning.
 Sunblock is only active for three hours, so reapplication is crucial to protecting your skin.

 Moisturizers are rated on their ability to attract water and provide a barrier to keep moisture in.
 Our moisturizers are carefully formulated with multi-functional ingredients that nourish and protect all skin types.

 Cleansers and Toners

 Cleansers and toners prepare the skin for treatment products with a variety of active ingredients to remove makeup, lift impurities, gently exfoliate, and balance our natural pH.
 Also, patient preference and individual lipid levels (oiliness or dryness) are taken into consideration when choosing a cleanser or a toner.

 Request a Consultation

-Our skincare patients from Fort Worth, Frisco, and cities surrounding Dallas can trust that they are getting the best quality medical-grade skincare products to improve the health of their skin.
+Our skincare patients from Frisco and cities surrounding Dallas can trust that they are getting the best quality medical-grade skincare products to improve the health of their skin.
 Schedule a skin consultation online with Dr. Kenkel or call our office at (214) 645-3112 to schedule an appointment.